catspeed-cc/invidious/README.md

 ## uptime & loadavg status patch notes

 This branch has the uptime & loadavg patch from myself (mooleshacat) which if enabled in the config, will show the uptime and/or loadavg on the page.
 Please note, if everyone can see your uptime or loadavg, so could a theoretical attacker.
 This may or may not be a good idea, you be the judge.

+## branding and donation links

+This branch has the branding & donation link patch from myself (mooleshacat).
+It enables you to use the default catspeed branding (the title with emojis) or plain old "INVIDIOUS".
+You can enable and disable both the catspeed and invidious donation links (please dont :3c) and set your own custom donation link.
+All these changes can be made in the configuration file.

 ## Documentation